adamecooper/adamecooper.github.io/_posts/2024-10-23-vocabulary-list.md

   - "a still inchoate democracy"
 - phenomenology
   - a philosophical study and movement largely associated with the early 20th century that seeks to objectively investigate the nature of subjective, conscious experience.
+- schadenfreude
+  - pleasure derived by someone from another person's misfortune.
+  - "a business that thrives on schadenfreude"
 - soporific
   - tending to induce drowsiness or sleep.
   - "the motion of the train had a somewhat soporific effect"